Beware of unmarked spoilers!

 PoltergeistsSometimes a Weaver will fail to create a Phantom; in less of 5% of cases, it creates a Poltergeist instead.

 - Attack Backfire: Whenever they're attacked, they let out a burst of energy which hurls anything nearby away from them and causes minor damage if you're close enough.
 Objects hurled in this manner can potentially hit you.
+This won't happen if the attack is fatal, however.

 - Gravity Master: They can create an anti-gravity geyser which shoots things toward the ceiling.
 Though not fatal on its own, impact damage still applies, so if they catch you under a low obstruction, it'll hurt.